-Locke Surname Genealogy
+Locke Surname Meaning

 Lock and Locke are the surname spellings today, which were rendered in earlier times as Loc or Lok.
-The

-Locke Resources on
+Locke Surname Resources on The Internet

 - The Lock Family of Dorchester